deepraining/orchids/docs/dialog.md

 ## methods to call

-* `setResult`: set the result if this dialog is called by `startDialogForResult` method, and the returned value will be used as the param of the `onDialogResult` method of prev dialog or the `onPageResult` method of prev page
+* `setResult`: set the result if this dialog is called by `startDialogForResult` method, and the returned value will be used as the param of the `onResult` method of prev dialog or the `onResult` method of prev page
-    - `@param data`: return the value to prev dialog's `onDialogResult` method or prev page's `onPageResult` method.
+    - `@param data`: return the value to prev dialog's `onResult` method or prev page's `onResult` method.

 ## option to init